Dentismo/t-3-availability-checker/README.md

 }
 ```

-In the event of a validation error, say that the clinicId is missing, the Availability checker will publish to 'reponse/createBooking':
+In the event of a validation error, an array of error strings will be returned.
+For example the clinicId is missing, the Availability Checker will publish to 'reponse/createBooking':

 ```
+[
 "clinicId: missing"
+]
 ```

 Assuming the booking request was validated, it will then be compared against the bookings in the database to see if there are conflicts for the selected timeslot.
 If there are no conflicts, the booking request will be published to 'request/createBooking' so that the booking manager may complete the booking by saving the booking to the database.